An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Non-suitability of gap-based clusterability criteria for -means

-This means that what had to be shown in order to ensure that by scaling up $n_A$ it pays off to split the first cluster and to attach the contents of the second one to one of the parts of the first, if we keep $V_d$ when increasing $n_A$. .
+This means that Now let us show that when scaling up $n_A$ it pays off to split the first cluster and to attach the contents of the second one to one of the parts of the first.
+Let us increase the cardinality of $C_A$ $b$ times simply by replacing each data element by $b$ data elements collocated at the same place in space.
+In this way we keep $V_d$ when increasing $|C_A|$.
+So the sum of squared distances between centre and elements of the cluster $C_A$, $SSC(C_A)$ will be kept below $V_d \cdot d \cdot n_A b$ ($SSC(C_A)\le V_d \cdot d \cdot n_A b$).